kemitix/kemitix-checkstyle-ruleset/README.md

 ````
 #### [UselessSingleCatch](http://sevntu-checkstyle.github.io/sevntu.checkstyle/apidocs/com/github/sevntu/checkstyle/checks/coding/UselessSingleCatchCheck.html)

-Checks for catch blocks that are useless. i.e. that catch al exceptions and then just rethrow them.
+Checks for catch blocks that are useless. i.e. that catch all exceptions and then just rethrow them.

 Invalid:
 ````